 - A student using what she learned in class.
 Annie's quilt-making gives her a source of income and helps her make a few friends.

-Q. Why did you have Annie influenced a lot by what her English class studies?
+Q. Why did you have Annie influenced so much by what her English class studies?

-A. Originally, she wasn’t.
+A. Originally, she wasn't.
 The only classes I originally mentioned were PE (where she could take a shower) and home ec (where she makes a quilt).
-But what was happens in a couple of other classes—government and English—was also important, so I added several more scenes that took place in class.
-What Annie studies in English class influences some of her actions: Frost’s poem “A Road Not Taken” makes Annie realize that she has choices, she and Aint Lulie tell each other stories like the Canterbury pilgrims did, and Hamlet affects her in several ways as well.
+But what was happened in government and English classes was also important, so I added several more scenes that took place in those classes.
+What Annie studies in English class influences some of her actions: Frost's poem "A Road Not Taken" makes Annie realize that she has choices, she and Aint Lulie tell each other stories like the Canterbury pilgrims did, and Hamlet affects her in several ways as well.
 The fact that I taught English for three decades probably figured into it, too.

 Q. How did Facebook help you with the book?

 A. Several ways.
-When I asked for correct terminology for some things in the book—What the space behind a buggy called? (boot); Is slop jar more suitable than chamber pot for the ceramic urn-like vessel? (yes)—FBers jumped in and helped out.
-When I was looking for a true ghost story set in a particular area, novelist Sharyn McCrumb and college professor Tina Hanlon suggested the Greenbrier ghost.
+When I asked for correct terminology for some things in the book, FBers jumped in and helped out: (What is the storage space behind a buggy called?
+Boot; Is slop jar more suitable than chamber pot for the ceramic urn-like vessel?
+Yes.)
+When I was looking for a true ghost story set in a particular area, novelist Sharyn McCrumb and Ferrum College professor Tina Hanlon suggested the Greenbrier ghost.

 Folks on Facebook's Botetourt County Genealogy page helped me solve a family mystery, too, by providing an obituary for a great-aunt who died mysteriously and then telling me where to find info about her cause of death, cholera morbus.

-When I posted on my FB page about my great-aunt on the anniversary of her death, a couple of my cousins discussed the mystery with me.
+When I'd posted on my FB page about my great-aunt Pearl Nace on the anniversary of her mysterious death in 1911, a couple of my cousins discussed the mystery with me--how Pearl died was a family secret that Pearl's sisters would never discuss.
 One cousin said I should write a book about it.
-I said it wasn’t enough for a book, but it was enough for a scene in a book—so a fictionalized account then appeared in Them That Go.
+I said it wasn't enough for a book, but it was enough for a scene in a book.
+So the mystery--and speculation on what might have happened-- inspired the fictionalized account in Them That Go.

 Q. Is there a preview for Them That Go?